-New eligibility algorithm threatens at-home care for 8,000 seniors and...
+New eligibility algorithm threatens at-home care for 8,000 seniors, di...

-Nearly 8,000 seniors and Missourians with disabilities could lose at-home care over the next year after a new eligibility algorithm went into effect this week, a spokesperson for the state health department told The Independent.
+Nearly 8,000 seniors and Missourians with disabilities could lose at-home care over the next year after a new eligibility algorithm went into effect this week, a spokeswoman for the state health department told The Independent.

-On Oct.
-1, Missouri’s Department of Health and Senior Services implemented a change in the scoring algorithm they use to determine eligibility during annual reviews and enrollment for those receiving help with everyday tasks like going to the bathroom, getting dressed and taking their prescriptions.
+On Tuesday, Oct.
+1, Missouri’s Department of Health and Senior Services implemented a change in the scoring algorithm they use to determine eligibility during annual reviews and enrollment for those receiving help with everyday tasks such as going to the bathroom, getting dressed and taking their prescriptions.
 The assistance is part of a Medicaid-funded program called home and community-based services designed to provide an alternative to those who would otherwise need to receive institutional care.

 That change, according to the department, is designed to help ensure those who truly need the services receive them, and those who don’t — for instance, because their conditions have improved or they’re not severe enough to qualify — are removed.

-“We want to ensure those with higher acuity needs are receiving the care they need,” said DHSS spokesperson Lisa Cox.
+“We want to ensure those with higher acuity needs are receiving the care they need,” DHSS spokeswoman Lisa Cox said.
 “That is what this transformation is about — to ensure we are providing the right services, in the right setting, at the right time to those who would go into a facility placement if not for [home and community based services].”

-But advocates are raising alarm that certain people who still need services will lose them, causing their health to decline or forcing them into institutional settings like nursing homes.
+But advocates are raising alarm that certain people who still need services will lose them, causing their health to decline or forcing them into institutional settings such as nursing homes.

-Jennifer Gundy, who runs a center for independent living in southwest Missouri, which provides in-home care support for 370 people, estimates 18% of her clients will fall off the rolls.
+Jennifer Gundy, who runs a center for independent living in Southwest Missouri, which provides in-home care support for 370 people, estimates 18% of her clients will fall off the rolls.

 And most of them will still be in need of services, she said, including cases of those with severe diabetes, mobility issues, complicated medication regimes and other issues that are eased by current assistance but will worsen without it.